We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 (You can usually find out when a broad core update is finished rolling out via updates from the Google Search Liaison Twitter feed).

 2. Use data to identify content that needs improvement

 Once the rollout of a broad core algorithm is complete, it’s time to identify the content that has been particularly badly affected by it.

-If you’re a user of an SEO tool like Ahrefs or Semrush, you may already have position tracking set up which can help you spot rankings that have taken a hit, along with the associated content.
+If you us an SEO tool like Ahrefs or Semrush, you may already have position tracking set up that can help you spot rankings that have taken a hit (along with the associated content).

 Google’s Search Console and Google Analytics are also invaluable in helping you to identify pages that have suffered significant traffic drops.

-Using the data from these tools, compile a spreadsheet of the pages that have seen a particularly sharp drop in traffic.
+Using the data from these tools, compile a spreadsheet of ‘problem pages’ that have seen a particularly sharp drop in traffic.